Leviosa-Shades/SmartThings/README.md

 # SmartThings
-code for insertion into Samsung SmartThings for Leviosa Motor Shades Required equipment:  SmartThings hub and registered account, Leviosa Zone and registered account.
+code for insertion into Samsung SmartThings for Leviosa Motor Shades<br>
+Required equipment:  SmartThings hub and registered account, Leviosa Zone and registered account.<br>

 Create or sign into your account: https://account.smartthings.com